cloudxabide/jetsons.lab/README.md

 # jetsons.lab

+## Overview
+First/foremost this lab is an entirely fictitous use-case and scenario.
+It is "Data Science" project with an emphasis on Data Engineering.

 NVIDIA Jetson Lab Environment - exploring Device Edge Autonomous Compute with Edge Middleware Queing and Processing, and downstream Dashboard Presentation with additional processing in the Data Center.

+STATUS:  This is very much still a work in progress and subject to change... lots of change.

 ## The Challenge
-We need an app deployed at the Edge.
+There is a need to have an app deployed at "the edge" to run our autonomous devices.

-Our manufacturing floor has many "manual" or "human-driven" aspects.
-We need/want to modernize and migrate from proprietary and slow-changing software implementation, to utilize more commododity of the shelf (COTS) hardware and Open Source Software (OSS).
+The manufacturing floor has many "manual" or "human-driven" aspects.
+There is need/want to modernize and migrate from proprietary and slow-changing software implementation, to utilize more commodity off the shelf (COTS) hardware and Open Source Software (OSS).

 A significant/looming challenge: to deploy an autonomous device to our manufacturing floor.
 This device needs to be self-sustained and have the ability to be updated (and somewhat frequently), with minimal interruption.
 We also need to modernize our Software Development Life Cycle (SDLC), using a secure pipeline.
 We feel that once we have worked on this issue, we will be poised to address other challenges in a simliar way.

-## Overview
+## Technical Objective
-I would like to deploy "Kubernetes" of some sort on small form factor devices representative of what a Manufacturer might do.
-Since I don't have an Industrial Manufacturing Facility nor remote Cell Towers handy, I have devised a representative mockup.
+Deploy "Kubernetes" of some sort on small form factor devices to accommodate a typical manufacturing environment.
+(Since I don't have an Industrial Manufacturing Facility nor remote Cell Towers handy, I have devised a representative mockup.)

-Starting with the "Data Center" and moving towards the Edge:
+Starting with "the cloud", to the "Data Center" and moving towards the Edge:
+* Cloud (public)
+  * Red Hat OpenShift Service on AWS (ROSA)
+  * Cloud-native services
+    * S3 object storage
+    * Lambda
 * Data Center
+  * 3-node Intel - VMware Cluster
-  * Red Hat OpenShift Cluster
+    * Red Hat OpenShift
+  * 1-node Intel - freeNAS
 * "Edge" (simulated) (AKA "Far Edge" or "Near Edge")
-  * Red Hat SingleNode OpenShift on Intel NUC
-  * MicroShift (based on Red Hat OpenShift) on Intel NUC
+  * Intel NUC - Red Hat Enterprise Linux running Podman, managed by Ansible
-  * NVIDIA Jetson Xavier NX
+  * NVIDIA Jetson Xavier NX - Linux for Tegra (L4T)
 * Device Edge
-  * NVIDIA Jetson / Waveshare Jetbot
+  * NVIDIA Jetson - Waveshare Jetbot Software

 **NOTE:**